MAKIO135/MultiLayeredVideoSequencer/README.markdown

 <h3>Needing fixes:</h3>
 <li>
 	<ul>- Timeline: Not updating correctly<br>
+	- Opacity: modfying opacity slider have the clip disappear<br>
 	- readPosition: Define current position of the reading on totalDuration (duration*nbRepeat) of the clip<br>
 	- Play mode: Sometimes loop when it should playback<br>
 	- Gstreamer: Crashing randomly</ul>